-For the past several years, I have read aloud to my boys at the beginning of each school day.
+Most parents read books out loud to their kids when they’re young.
+But did you know it’s important to continue reading to our kids even when they’re able to read on their own?
+For the past several years, I have read books out loud to my boys at the beginning of each school day.
 I’ve been doing this ever since I was encouraged to do so by hearing talks by Andrew Pudewa of Institute for Excellence in Writing and Sally Clarkson of Whole Heart Ministries.

-The read aloud books below are some of our favorites.
-I hope that this guide will help you find just the right books for your boys!
+Some of the read-aloud books below are our family favorites.
+Some of them are favorites recommended by my readers.
+I hope that this guide will help you find just the right read out loud books for your kids!
 Enjoy!

 This post contains affiliate links.
 When you click on those links to make your purchases, I receive compensation at no extra cost to you.
 I love it when you do that. 😉 So thank you!